 Nevertheless, as hired hands—porters, packers, herdsmen, wranglers, trappers or hunters in a pinch—the Lolos were essential to the frontier economy, ready to do the simplest, the dirtiest work.
 That is perhaps the best reason for supposing that their common name, "carrier," was spontaneously drawn from the Chinook Trade Jargon.
 It gave its bearer at least a unique, if narrow, measure of identity.
 Anyone who knew a little of the lingo would have recognized that.
 We have encountered those men as individuals, yet there was not enough individuality in most of them to inspire even anecdotal biographies.
 Only one or two of them are known to have worked at fur-trapping, and we have not read of any of them having the initiative to try prospecting or hard-rock mining, nor any other calling.

 The idea that Lou-Lou was ever the correct spelling—and the pronunciation—of Lolo's name is hard to let go of.
 However, in the course of this study we have observed that more than a dozen prominent, literate frontiersmen, spread across the decades between 1810 and 1904, consistently spelled it L-o-l-o in their personal or otherwise privileged records and communications, as well as in published books and articles written by them.
-None ever spelled it L-o-u L-o-u.3 That alone would have been sufficient reason for the U.S. Board on Geographic Names to officially declare back in 1898 that Lou-Lou was the anomalous and thenceforth unacceptable form of Lolo, not the other way around.
+None ever spelled it L-o-u L-o-u.3 That alone would have been sufficient reason for the U.S. Board on Geographic Names to officially declare that Lou-Lou was the anomalous and thenceforth unacceptable form of Lolo, not the other way around.

 Indeed, there was practically nothing as memorable about most of the men called Lolo as the name itself—the deep mellow sonority of it, the sharp rhythm and ring of it, the roll of it off the tongue-tip.
 Only two of the Lolos transcended the name as individuals.
 One was St. Paul Lolo of Fort Kamloops, British Columbia; the other was the Lolo who was briefly remembered for his loyalty to the Catholic Church and its priests at the first St. Mary's Mission in the Bitterroot Valley of western Montana.
 That faith was his epitaph.
 The only other people who knew anything about him were the Nez Perce historian Harry Wheeler, and Duncan McDonald's Salish mother-in-law whose memory appears to have been flawed.
 But even the most credible stories are somehow incomplete, or at least open to question.